uwacyber/cits1003/cits1003-labs/introduction-to-labs.md

 For each lab, we provide a walkthrough video (see below) and include it in each lab sheet (except for Lab 2).
 They are helpful for you to progress through the lab.
 This assistant video by no means will do the lab for you, but is provided to give you guidance on how to solve lab questions.
 You are encouraged to watch the video before you start the lab, and you are always welcome to discuss in the unit forum (e.g., MS Teams), and ask our lab facilitators for help.

 ## Lab Help
-For lab help, you should use the help server: [https://help.jinhong.org](https://help.jinhong.org), which manages a  first-come, first-served queue.
+For lab help during a lab session, you should use the help server: [https://help.jinhong.org](https://help.jinhong.org).
+It is available during lab sessions and manages a first-come, first-served queue.

 Specifically, you log in to the server using your student id: the default password is **helloworld**.
 You may change it, but it isn't required, as this site is only for queuing and does not store sensitive information.
 If you can't log in or forget your password, contact a lab facilitator to create or reset your account.